cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 aggregate is computed by summing the vectors element-wise.
 Validity is defined by an arithmetic circuit `C` that takes as input a vector of field elements `x`: if `C(x) == 0`, then we say that `x` is valid; otherwise, we say that `x` is invalid.
+We call `C` the "validity circuit".
 A number of useful measurement types can be defined this way:

 * Simples statistics, like sum, average, and standard deviation;
 * Estimation of quantiles, via a histogram; and